-With the increase in running as a recreational activity in the 1970s, so to came the increase in the athletic running shoe market.
+With the increase in running as a recreational activity in the 1970s, so too came the increase in the athletic running shoe market.
 The global running shoe market is now valued at over USD$75 billion and growing, with popular brands like Asics, Brooks, New Balance producing large varieties of running shoe models.
 What does this mean to you as a runner?
-Go into your local retailer and there will be close to 100 different running shoes on the wall – how do you decide?
-A running shoe can help or hinder you, it’s important that you get the selection right each time.
+Go into your local retailer and there will be close to a hundred different running shoes on the wall; how do you decide?
+A running shoe can help or hinder you, and it’s important that you get the selection right each time.
 Below are 4 tips to help you when selecting your next running shoes.

-Style: The explosion of barefoot running in the early 2010’s led to a significant shift in running shoe designs.
+Style: The explosion of barefoot running in the early 2010s led to a significant shift in running shoe designs.
 Traditional shoes became lighter and less chunky.
-There are three distinct categories of running shoes (traditional, lightweight, minimalist/barefoot).
+There are three distinct categories of running shoes: traditional, lightweight, and minimalist or barefoot.
 Traditional shoes, like an Asics Kayano or Brooks Adrenaline, are the most common shoes and work well for a vast majority.
-Lightweight shoes (Asics DS Trainer, Mizuno Sayonara) are excellent for speed-based training or as a primary shoe for the efficient runner.
+Lightweight shoes, like the Asics DS Trainer or Mizuno Sayonara, are excellent for speed-based training or as a primary shoe for the efficient runner.
 Minimalist shoes have very little material and are designed to give the runner a greater contact with the ground.
-Helpful tip: Did you know that every 100g of weight = 1% oxygen efficiency, will this alter your selection of shoe?
+Helpful tip: Did you know that every 100g of weight = 1% oxygen efficiency?
+Will this alter your selection of shoe?

 Support: Each model of running shoe will offer a slightly different level of support internally.
-Broadly speaking traditional running shoes can be broken down into 2 further sub categories in terms of support: those that have medial support and those that don’t.
-A shoe with medial or “arch” support will have a hard piece of rubber on the inside of the shoe through the midsole.
-Helpful tip: A shoe with medial support with wear out more quickly on the outside than the inside, altering the function of the shoe
+Broadly speaking, traditional running shoes can be broken down into two further sub-categories in terms of support: those that have medial support and those that don’t.
+A shoe with medial or “arch” support will have a hard piece of rubber on the inside of the shoe, through the midsole.
+Helpful tip: A shoe with medial support with wear out more quickly on the outside than the inside, altering the function of the shoe.

-Pitch: This refers to difference in the height of the midsole between the heel and the forefoot.
+Pitch: This refers to the difference in the height of the midsole, between the heel and the forefoot.
 Each of the main running shoe brands will use a different pitch height in their key models.
-It is important to know what the pitch of your shoes has been previously as a drastic change in this when changing shoes could lead to injury.
-Helpful tip: A high pitch (12 or 14mm) will be helpful in reducing some heel and Achilles pain
+It is important to know what the pitch of your shoes has been previously, as a drastic change in this when changing shoes could lead to injury.
+Helpful tip: A high pitch (12 or 14mm) will be helpful in reducing some heel and Achilles pain.

-Above all your running shoes should be immediately comfortable when wearing for the first time; you should never need to “wear in” a pair of running shoes.
-If in doubt regarding the best shoe for you, seek the advice of your expert Podiatry team at Pinnacle Health Group.
+Above all, your running shoes should be immediately comfortable when wearing them for the first time; you should never need to “wear in” a pair of running shoes.
+If in doubt regarding the best shoe for you, book an appointment to seek the advice of your expert Podiatry team at Pinnacle Health Group.